solana-developers/solana-cookbook/docs/references/anchor.md

 ### Accounts Deserializers

 A struct deriving all the accounts used by an instruction.
-The program can't read other accounts after.
-Here is possible to define if an account is initialized or modified by the instruction, if an account is using a PDA, and execute accounts validation.
+They are pieces of code used to deserialize pieces of serialized code.
+In Anchor everything is borsh.
+So the accounts get borsh serialized and anchor's account macros deserialize them automatically.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="Rust" active>